Si-ja/Dashboard-Python/README.md

 Please follow the steps to make the dashboar work on your computer (originally the set up was done on Linux and might slightly differ from the Windows one):

-__Prerequisits:__ It is assumed you have python and pip installed on your computer already.
+__Prerequisites:__ It is assumed you have python and pip installed on your computer already.

 1. Download/Clone the repository.